 Disclaimer: Mild Spoilers.

 Like most things that go on for a really long time, the Marvel Cinematic Universe too, has it's share of missteps and low points that came mostly after the post-Endgame era (with notable exceptions being No Way Home and Shang Chi).
-But even in those films that have largely missed what they were going for, they still had the distinct-MCU flavor and charm somewhere in them and though they turned out to be largely forgettable, they still felt like a toned down version of the same great MCU that had sparked the joy of Superhero films Worldwide for more than a decade.
+But even in those films that have largely missed what they were going for and turned out to be mostly forgettable, they still had the distinct-MCU flavor and charm somewhere in them and still felt like a toned down version of the same great MCU that had sparked the joy of Superhero films Worldwide for more than a decade.

-But it all changes with Deadpool and Wolverine, the latest entry in Marvel's billion dollar juggernaut franchise and it represents basically everything that's wrong about a movie factory that prioritizes franchise machinations than just making an earnest and memorable film which honors it's source materials while still taking things to exciting new territories.
-And Deadpool and Wolverine is an exact opposite of that--it's soulless, obnoxious and feels forced into the MCU for mostly shock value and cheap thrills.
+But it all changes with Deadpool and Wolverine, the latest entry in Marvel's billion dollar juggernaut franchise machine and it basically represents everything that's wrong about the kind of movie factory that prioritizes franchise expansive machinations than just making an earnest and memorable film which is true to it's source materials while still taking things to new territories.
+And Deadpool and Wolverine is easily one of the lowest kind of 'products' to have come out of it--a soulless, obnoxious romp that feels forced into the MCU for mostly shock value and cheap thrills.
 It uses shameless nostalgia baiting to lure audiences for a film that's got story problems so foundational that no amount of 4th Wall breaking clever (which often comes off as dis-ingenious and cheap, compared to it's predecessors where it actually felt novel) shenanigans can ever hope to save it.

 And it goes wrong from the get-go--surely I can't be the only one who felt the opening fight sequence not only to be disrespectful to Logan, but also coming off as borderline offensive and macabre.
 Deadpool dancing while decapitating and eviscerating the mercs in increasingly cruel ways and the audience is supposed to cheer and applaud just cause a cheesy pop song is playing in the background--is perhaps the worst shtick ever seen in it's genre.
 It's gimmicky, devoid of Humanity and definitely isn't funny in any conceivable way.
 And the fact that the movie tries really hard to sell this to it's audience as something delightful and enjoyable makes it lose it's soul all the more.